mnevinTransunion/netclientapi/README.md

 // 2.
 Create your case.
 // You will need two bits of information for this setp
-// 		SessionId.
-This is the SessionId that you have recieved from the trustev JavaScript and transfered server-side
+// 		SessionId : This is the SessionId that you have recieved from the trustev JavaScript
+//					and transfered server-side
 // 		CaseNumber : This is a number that you use to uniquely identify this case.
+It must
-If must be unique.
+//					 be unique.
 Case kase = new Case(sessionId, caseNumber);

 // Now add any further information you have.
-The more you give us the more accurate our decisions kase.Customer = new Customer()
+The more you give us the more accurate
+// our decisions
+kase.Customer = new Customer()
 {
 	FirstName = "John",